 Boutique hotels are adopting the home-away-from-home concept is by re-designing their lobbies and other public areas from business-like, pragmatic spaces to living room-like spaces that are warm and inviting.
 In 2017, more front desks will be replaced with sit-down, comfortable concierge desks and sofas.
 Additional hotel design changes will aim to move guests out of their rooms and into dynamic social spaces.

-This year we will see more sustainable practices such as natural light, solar panels, recycled wood, organic cleaning supplies, five-minute hourglass timers in showers, and using locally handcrafted and repurposed furniture that support sustainability and connect guests to the local culture and history.
+This year we will see more sustainable practices such as natural light, solar panels, recycled wood, organic cleaning supplies, five-minute hourglass timers in showers, and using locally handcrafted and repurposed furniture that supports sustainability and connects guests to the local culture and history.

 Storytelling with Design

-Technology is one way to improve customer experience, so tech is affecting design in a big way.
-In smart hotels, personalized tablets can control everything from temperature to room service orders, the rooms have Netflix and Apple TV.
+Technology is one way to improve customer experience, so the tech is affecting design in a big way.
+In smart hotels, personalised tablets can control everything from temperature to room service orders, the rooms have Netflix and Apple TV.